Leblon: Early history

 The Quilombo of Leblon was a quilombo (settlement of escaped African slaves) that existed at the end of the 19th century in the present-day region of Clube Campestre da Guanabara and surroundings from what is now Rua Timothy Da Costa to Morro Dois Irmãos (in English "Two Brothers Hill") in Rio de Janeiro.

 The creator of the quilombo was the Portuguese José de Seixas Magalhães, who dedicated himself to the manufacture and trade of suitcases. and pod bags on Rua Gonçalves Dias, at the center of the city.
 His bags were made in a factory with steam engine.
 In addition to the luggage factory, Seixas also owned a farm in Leblon where he cultivated flowers with the help of slaves fugitives.
 Seixas hid the fugitives in the Leblon farm with the help of the main abolitionists from the capital of Empire, many of them members of Abolitionist Confederation.
 The Seixas flower farm was known as the "quilombo Leblon", a name that referred to the former owner of the region, the Frenchman Carlos Leblon.
 It was in the Quilombo do Leblon that Seixas cultivated his famous camellias, which were the symbol of the abolitionist movement.

 The Quilombo do Leblon had the protection of Princess Isabel.
 As a token of gratitude, Seixas regularly supplied camellias to Isabel Palace, the princess’s residence in Laranjeiras (today, the seat of the government of the State of Rio de Janeiro).
 The camellias of Seixas adorned the Princess’s work table and her private chapel, where she made her prayers.
 In addition to the camellias, Seixas also offered the golden penalty to the Princess Regent who, later, on 13 May 1888, would be used to sign the Golden Law.
 The quilombo gave rise to the current name of the neighborhood of Leblon.

+Economy

+The average nominal monthly income of people aged 10 or over (with income) in Leblon is R$6,844.63 (according to the 2010 census by the Brazilian Institute of Geography and Statistics).
+Leblon is one of the most sought-after neighborhoods in the city and the one that increases in value each year.
+It has the most expensive square meter in the country, costing R$18,332.
+In areas close to the beach, however, this value can reach R$20,000.